cran/graphicalEvidence/README.md

  [1] -84.23698 -84.13235 -84.13171 -84.14765 -84.14498 -84.13035 -84.09755 -84.08554 -84.15069 -84.13690
 ```

-Note that results returned from `test_evidence` should be reproducible, as the random seed is reset during each call to the function.
+Note, in the version distributed on CRAN, the results returned from `test_evidence` will be reproducible only if a random seed is passed explicitly as an argument.
+In the version distributed on GitHub, the random seed is reset by each call to `test_evidence` in all cases.
 The pre-existing parameters used for these tests can be generated using the function `gen_params_evidence`.
 ```
 > gen_params_evidence('Wishart')
 $x_mat